 The initial implementation of the Virtual Node platform will conform to the Node Exchange Network Protocol v2.1 specifications and remain current with changes to these specifications over time.
 The Virtual Node can be used by Exchange Network Trading Partners to orchestrate any set of standard Exchange Network Node transaction patterns.
 These include: (1) Submit data to other Trading Partners on the EN, (2) Publish data via EN Query and Solicit processes, (3) Publish data via VN REST service and (4) Receive data (i.e. host a Submit service) from external EN Trading Partners.

 Submit data to other Trading Partners on the EN: This EN pattern involves a data flow where an EN Trading Partner needs to submit data to another Trading Partner.
 A standard example of this type of use case would be where a Trading Partner would adopt the Virtual Node to manage the process of one or more of the national system flows.
 Note that for EN Trading Partners that have adopted staging table and plug-in concepts, the architectural principles endorsed by the IPT allow for the staging tables used for these flows to be either located within the Trading Partners architecture or be managed as part of the Virtual Node architecture.
+Alternatively, the Virtual Node can be used in data exchanges between facilities and states, state to state, tribe to state or other data flow patterns.

 Publish data via EN Query and Solicit processes: This EN pattern involves a data flow where an EN Trading Partner requests data via an EN Query or Solicit web service from an EN Trading Partner who is using the Virtual Node.
 Note that Virtual Node implementers can configure these data flows to connect to data stores within their architecture or to staging tables within the Virtual Node architecture.